atgreen/red-light-green-light/README.md

 Policy Driven Quality Gates
 ------------------------------

-The main idea behind Red Light Green Light is to decouple the test evaluation policies from the underlying testing tools, in a way that they are:
+The main idea behind Red Light Green Light is to decouple the process of evaluating test results away from the underlying testing tools themselves, in a way that is:

  - centrally managed
  - version controlled